Fact-checked

 What causes Barrett's esophagus?

-The main causes of the development of Barrett's esophagus are gastroesophageal or duodenogastroesophageal reflux disease and diaphragmatic hernia.
+The main causes of Barrett's esophagus are gastroesophageal or duodenogastroesophageal reflux disease and diaphragmatic hernia.

-The pathogenesis of Barrett's esophagus BD Starostin (1997) considers as follows.
+B. D. Starostin (1997) considers the pathogenesis of Barrett's esophagus as follows.

-As a result of a long-term GERD, the normal multilayer squamous epithelium of the esophagus mucosa undergoes destruction under the influence of aggressive factors of gastric juice (hydrochloric acid, pepsin), bile acids, pancreatic enzyme trypsin.
-Conjugated bile acids cause damage to the mucosa of the esophagus at pH 2.0-3.0, unconjugated bile acids and trypsin - at pH 7.0.
+As a result of long-term GERD, the normal multilayered squamous epithelium of the esophageal mucosa is destroyed by aggressive factors of gastric juice (hydrochloric acid, pepsin), bile acids, and the pancreatic enzyme trypsin.
+Conjugated bile acids cause damage to the esophageal mucosa at pH 2.0-3.0, unconjugated bile acids and trypsin - at pH 7.0.

-The destroyed normal multilayer epithelium of the esophagus is replaced by a cylindrical epithelium, which is more resistant to hydrochloric acid, pepsin and duodenal contents.
-The primary source for Barrett's specialized cylindrical epithelium are multipotent stem cells located in the glands of the esophagus.
-They migrate to the exposed surface of the esophagus, replace the multilayer squamous epithelium and then these immature cells are transformed (differentiated) into the cylindrical epithelium.
+The destroyed normal stratified epithelium of the esophagus is replaced by columnar epithelium, which is more resistant to hydrochloric acid, pepsin and duodenal contents.
+The primary source for Barrett's specialized columnar epithelium are multipotent stem cells located in the glands of the esophagus.
+They migrate to the exposed surface of the esophagus, replace the stratified squamous epithelium and then these immature cells are transformed (differentiated) into columnar epithelium.

-In the future, the phenomena of dysplasia of the cylindrical epithelium may develop and a neoplastic progression begins which is associated with three types of cell cycle disorders: mobilization of cells from G0 into the G1 phase; loss of control of the transition of the G1 phase to the S phase; accumulation of cells in the C2 phase.
-An important stage in the neoplastic profession is the loss of regulation of the transition of the G1 phase to the S phase.
+Later, dysplasia of the columnar epithelium may develop and neoplastic progression may begin, which is associated with three types of cell cycle disorders: mobilization of cells from G0 to G1 phase; loss of control over the transition from G1 phase to S phase; accumulation of cells in C2 phase.
+An important stage of neoplastic progression is the loss of regulation of the transition from G1 phase to S phase.

-This process regulates the suppressor gene P53 located on the short arm of chromosome 17.
-The loss of normal functioning of the P53 gene promotes the development of chromosomal mutations, epithelial dysplasia and tumor progression.
-The impairment of the function of the P53 gene was found in adenocarcinomas originating in the Barrett's esophagus, in the areas of dysplasia of the cylindrical epithelium and even in the metaplastic cylindrical epithelium without signs of dysplasia.
+This process is regulated by the suppressor gene P53, located on the short arm of chromosome 17.
+Loss of normal P53 function contributes to the development of chromosomal mutations, epithelial dysplasia, and tumor progression.
+Dysfunction of the P53 gene has been found in adenocarcinomas arising in Barrett's esophagus, in areas of dysplasia of the columnar epithelium, and even in metaplastic columnar epithelium without signs of dysplasia.

-It was established that replacing the multilayer epithelium of the esophagus cylindrical with the Barrett esophagus does not cause any specific symptoms.
-Cylindrical epithelium is less sensitive to pain than the natural squamous epithelium of the esophagus.
-Therefore, more than 25% of patients with Barrett's esophagus do not have symptoms of gastroesophageal reflux disease (GERD), and in others, the symptoms of GERD are poorly expressed.
+It has been established that the replacement of the multilayered epithelium of the esophagus with a cylindrical one in Barrett's esophagus does not cause any specific symptoms.
+Columnar epithelium is less sensitive to pain than the natural squamous epithelium of the esophagus.
+Therefore, more than 25% of patients with Barrett's esophagus do not have symptoms of gastroesophageal reflux disease (GERD), and in the remaining patients, GERD symptoms are mild.

-Barrett's esophagus has no pathognomonic symptoms; symptoms of Barrett's esophagus correspond to GERD.
-However, it should be remembered that a long history of GERD and age of patients correlate with the presence of metaplasia in the Barrett esophagus.
+Barrett's esophagus has no pathognomonic symptoms; the symptoms of Barrett's esophagus correspond to GERD.
+However, it should be remembered that a long history of GERD and the age of patients correlate with the presence of metaplasia in Barrett's esophagus.

 How is Barrett's esophagus diagnosed?

-Barrett's esophagus is diagnosed on the basis of instrumental and laboratory data
+Barrett's esophagus is diagnosed based on instrumental and laboratory data.

 X-ray of the esophagus and stomach